jim-bug/cli-crt/README.md

 python crt.py [option] [argument]
 ```

-But if I want to use this:
+But if you want to use this:

 ```
 crt [option] [argument]
 ```

-In a new setup.py file you write this:
+You create new setup.py file and you have to write this:
 ```py
 from setuptools import find_packages, setup